Apollo 13: Popular culture, media and 50th anniversary

 The 1974 movie Houston, We've Got a Problem, while set around the Apollo 13 incident, is a fictional drama about the crises faced by ground personnel when the emergency disrupts their work schedules and places further stress on their lives.
 Lovell publicly complained about the movie, saying it was "fictitious and in poor taste".

 "Houston ...
 We've Got a Problem" was the title of an episode of the BBC documentary series A Life At Stake, broadcast in March 1978.
 This was an accurate, if simplified, reconstruction of the events.
 In 1994, during the 25th anniversary of Apollo 11, PBS released a 90-minute documentary titled Apollo 13: To the Edge and Back.

 Following the flight, the crew planned to write a book, but they all left NASA without starting it.
 After Lovell retired in 1991, he was approached by journalist Jeffrey Kluger about writing a non-fiction account of the mission.
 Swigert died in 1982 and Haise was no longer interested in such a project.
 The resultant book, Lost Moon: The Perilous Voyage of Apollo 13, was published in 1994.

-The next year, in 1995, a film adaptation of the book, Apollo 13, was released, directed by Ron Howard and starring Tom Hanks as Lovell, Bill Paxton as Haise, Kevin Bacon as Swigert, Gary Sinise as Mattingly, Ed Harris as Kranz, and Kathleen Quinlan as Marilyn Lovell.
+In 1995, a film adaptation of the book, Apollo 13, was released, directed by Ron Howard and starring Tom Hanks as Lovell, Bill Paxton as Haise, Kevin Bacon as Swigert, Gary Sinise as Mattingly, Ed Harris as Kranz, and Kathleen Quinlan as Marilyn Lovell.
 James Lovell, Kranz, and other principals have stated that this film depicted the events of the mission with reasonable accuracy, given that some dramatic license was taken.
 For example, the film changes the tense of Lovell's famous follow-up to Swigert's original words from, "Houston, we've had a problem" to "Houston, we have a problem".
 The film also invented the phrase "Failure is not an option", uttered by Harris as Kranz in the film; the phrase became so closely associated with Kranz that he used it for the title of his 2000 autobiography.
 The film won two of the nine Academy Awards it was nominated for, Best Film Editing and Best Sound.